Faculty Research, Teaching and Professional Interests

 Dr. Flory's primary research focuses on: (1) understanding the mechanisms that may explain why children with ADHD are at greater risk than peers for cigarette smoking and use/abuse of other substances, (2) understanding the social and academic impairment of children with ADHD, (3) understanding other negative health outcomes associated with ADHD, including risky sexual behavior and unintentional injuries, and (4) the epidemioloty of child and adolescent emotional and behavioral health concerns.

-Bret Kloos, Ph.D., University of Illinois at Urbana-Champaign, Associate Professor
+Bret Kloos, Ph.D., University of Illinois at Urbana-Champaign, Professor and Director of Clinical-Community Training

 Community psychology; recovery from serious mental illness; mutual support and self-help; meaning-making after major life disruptions; transactional models of risk and protection; qualitative methods.